the-events-calendar/the-events-calendar/readme.txt

 = I've still got questions.
 Do you have a bigger FAQ somewhere? =

 We do.
-If you check out our a href="http://tri.be/support/faqs/?ref=tec-readme">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
+If you check out our a href="http://m.tri.be/2n">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
 In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
 But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.

 == Documentation ==

-All of our online documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>.
+All of our online documentation can be found on <a href="http://m.tri.be/2o" target="_blank">our documentation site</a>.

 Some docs you may find particularly useful are:

-* <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/">The Events Calendar New User Primer</a>
+* <a href="http://m.tri.be/2l">The Events Calendar New User Primer</a>
-* <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">The Themer's Guide to The Events Calendar</a>
+* <a href="http://m.tri.be/2m">The Themer's Guide to The Events Calendar</a>
-* <a href="http://tri.be/support/faqs/">The Events Calendar FAQ</a>
+* <a href="http://m.tri.be/2n">The Events Calendar FAQ</a>

-Tutorials are available at <a href="http://tri.be/the-events-calendar-for-wordpress-tutorials/?ref=tec-readme" target="_blank">http://tri.be/the-events-calendar-for-wordpress-tutorials.</a>
+<a href="http://m.tri.be/2u" target="_blank">Tutorials are available.</a>

 For template tags, open the plugin directory and visit /plugins/events/public/template-tags/ where you can find a list of those available.

 If you have any questions about this plugin, take look at the forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
 Please search existing threads before opening a new one.

-The <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> are available for you to read.
+The <a href="http://m.tri.be/2r">Modern Tribe PRO support forums</a> are available for you to read.
 You won't, however, be able to post a message in any forums beyond Pre-Sale Questions unless you have purchase a PRO license.

 == Contributors ==

-The plugin is produced by <a href="http://tri.be/?ref=tec-readme">Modern Tribe Inc</a>.
+The plugin is produced by <a href="http://m.tri.be/2s">Modern Tribe Inc</a>.

 = Current Contributors =